fbpx

 Please do not send your artwork to us – the first stage of selection is done online.

-We welcome the support of schools and colleges – anyone 17 years and over can enter Sketch for Survival.
+We welcome the support of schools and colleges.

-After the submission deadline, all entries are reviewed for eligibility, using the submission form.
+After the submission deadline, all entries are reviewed for eligibility (size/subject) using the submission form.

-Gary is joined by Sara White and Robert Ferguson, founding trustees of Explorers Against Extinction along with guest judges which vary from year to year.
+The panel is joined by Sara White and Robert Ferguson, founding trustees of Explorers Against Extinction.

-The panel assess many different elements including artistic skill, originality and creativity, accuracy, overall composition and impact.
+The panel assess many different elements including artistic skill, originality and creativity, accuracy, overall composition, impact and commercial appeal.

 Your submission form is also considered.